 Suppose the City-State of Jerusalem is created.
 I imagine this new country as a collaborative constitutional theocracy in which three Faiths – Islam, Judaism, and Christianity – are represented, together with a secular group, as political parties in parliament.
 Parliament is allocated a certain number of seats.
 Each party is assigned a fixed and equal portion of these seats.
 The citizens of the City-State of Jerusalem vote to elect representatives from their respective groups to Parliament.
 The nominal head of state is drawn, on a rotating basis, from each of the four parties.

 Like Vatican City, the new state will be sovereign and beholden to no one.
 It will, however, rely on the goodwill of neighbouring states and the global community, toward it, and toward one another, for its security.

-I believe what the City-State of Jerusalem symbolizes is so compelling its existence could be enough to stabilize the entire region.
-Who could miss the significance of this new Jerusalem, existing solely by virtue of the collaboration, cooperation, tolerance, respect, and honesty of those who had previously exchanged the most deplorable violence?
+I believe that which the City-State of Jerusalem symbolizes is so compelling its existence could be enough to stabilize the entire region.
+Who could miss the significance of this new Jerusalem, existing solely by virtue of the collaboration, cooperation, tolerance, respect, and honesty of those who had previously exhanged the most deplorable violence?

 Now I want to focus on how the notion of scriptural authority is thwarting the first part of the dream: the creation of the State of Palestine.

 Given the number of adherents to Judaism and Christianity, at least a third of the world will support Israel’s existence on the basis of their scriptures.
 The Judaeo-Christian scripture tells of God promising Abraham, and all of his descendants, a specific tract of land, Canaan, also known as the “Promised Land:”